Som-Energia/somenergia-courses/2018-07-19-frontend/frontend.md

     plugins:[ // webpack deals with js, html by plugins
         // Generaes html to insert generated css and js new HtmlWebpackPlugin({filename: 'index.html'}),
-		// Each page should have is html plugin new HtmlWebpackPlugin({filename: 'contact.html'}),
+		// Each page should have its html plugin new HtmlWebpackPlugin({filename: 'contact.html'}),
 ```